databrickslabs/ucx/README.md

 ```

 Upload a file to a single workspace (`--run-as-collection False`) or a collection of workspaces
 (`--run-as-collection True`).
-This command is especially useful when uploading the same file to multiple workspace.
+This command is especially useful when uploading the same file to multiple workspaces.

 ## `download` command